Why make a market?

 Broadly, the search for local demand has two components:

 - Awareness raising: Organizations rarely see their contingent labor requirements strategically.
-Managers need to be asked to consider how their spend could contribute to local well-being and economic growth.
+Managers need to see how their spend could contribute to local well-being and economic growth.
 Visible support for the project from local leaders will help.

-- Detailed research: There is a pro-forma interview for buying managers.
+- Detailed research: We offer pro-forma interviews for buying managers.
 It establishes the scale, patterns and nature of bookings.
-Then the intricacies of diverting this into local communities through a new channel can be recorded.
+Then the intricacies of diverting this into local communities through a new channel can be recorded..

-- Ensure a supply of workers: They need to dovetail with locations, skills and expectations of early buyers.
+- Ensure a supply of workers: They need to dovetail with expectations of early buyers.
 Intermediaries that support them in the market need to see a business case for doing so.

 - Prime secondary supply: A few anchor buyers will likely be key to launch.
 But if employers with less homogenous demand can see the new market is going to succeed, they may commit too.
 Those additional requirements can boost activity immediately.